Written by ALEX GORKA | Strategic-Culture

 Drone warfare is a special case as the vehicles are carrying out combat missions in peacetime.
 The full scope of the US UAV program has long been shrouded from view.
 Only sketchy details emerge off and on about individual drone strikes.

 The US African Unified Command (AFRICOM) operates at least eight drone bases in Africa located in Djibouti, the Seychelles, Uganda, Ethiopia, Kenya, South Sudan, Niger (Niamey) base and Burkina Faso.
 In February 2016 The Intercept reported about yet another African drone site established by the Pentagon in Garoua, Cameroon.
+The MQ-9 drones stationed in Niger republic, are now permanently armed.

 On July 1, the White House for the first time released the civilian casualties of US counterterrorism strikes overseas, saying that between 64 and 116 civilians were killed in 437 U.S. strikes conducted in countries including Pakistan, Libya, Yemen and Somalia from 2009 to 2015.